-Choosing a point of view is a key element of your story creation process, as your choice directly determines the way a reader will experience your plot and characters.
+Choosing a point of view is a key element of your story creation process.
+Your choice of who tells the story directly determines the way a reader will experience your plot and characters.

 But what are your options when it comes to point of view?
 How should you choose between them?